 By the 1880s, Little Rock was the center of a sinewy network of railroad lines.
 Much later, in 1969, the city's economy received a great boost when a series of locks and dams were opened on the Arkansas River, effectively making the city into a river port.
 Even today, Little Rock is the chief market center for the state, especially in terms of agriculture, lumber and bauxite.

 What many consider one of the defining scenes of the civil rights movement played out in Little Rock in 1957, when nine African-American students attempted to attend Little Rock Central High School under a 1954 Supreme Court ruling against racial segregation.
 When the Arkansas governor called out troops in order to prevent these students from attending the school, President Eisenhower stepped in to prevent the state from interfering, and federal troops replaced the state troops.
-This event is now commemorated at the Central High Museum and Visitor's Center, which is listed on the National Register of Historic Places.
+This event is now commemorated at the Central High School National Historic Site, which is listed on the National Register of Historic Places.

 Little Rock rose to center stage in 1992 with the election of William Jefferson Clinton as the 42nd president of the United States.
 The former governor was a lifelong resident of Arkansas and a four-term governor of the state.
-The Clinton Presidential Library will soon be added to the list of historical and cultural jewels of this town on the river.
+The William J. Clinton Presidential Center is the Arkansan president's legacy in his home state.